How to Live Eco-Friendly at Home

 Clean House, Clean Conscience

 If you’re deep cleaning, you don’t necessarily need deep chemicals.
 An environmentally friendly cleaner can get the job done.
-Readymade solutions are widely available, but there are easy-to-make options galore — even for the toughest jobs.
+Readymade solutions are widely available, – Grove Collaborative is our favorite one-stop-shop – but there are easy-to-make options galore – even for the toughest jobs.
 Some of our recent DIY discoveries include:

 Air Freshener: Dilute clear alcohol (like gin or vodka) with water in a one-to-six ratio and add 20-40 drops of your favorite essential oil.
 We especially like uplifting bergamot, relaxing lavender and sensual jasmine.